Ars Longa Vita Brevis (album): Background

-In the summer of 1968 The Nice had their first taste of commercial success when their cover of "America", the popular West Side Story number re-imagined as a heavy instrumental acid-rocker (Emerson called it "the first instrumental protest song", chosen as a reaction to the assassination of MLK that spring), hit #21 on the UK charts.
+In the summer of 1968 the Nice had their first taste of commercial success when their cover of "America", the popular West Side Story number re-imagined as a heavy instrumental acid-rocker (Keith Emerson called it "the first instrumental protest song", chosen as a reaction to the assassination of MLK that spring), hit No. 21 on the UK charts.
 The group achieved further notoriety in the press when they were banned from further appearances at the Royal Albert Hall after Emerson had burned a makeshift spray-painting of the American flag during a prestige gig at the venue in July.

+Many of the second album's songs had been developed when David O'List was still a member of the group and played during various BBC sessions between January and August 1968, with him contributing guitar parts; these included "Daddy Where Did I Come From?", "Brandenburger" (initially developed separately from the side-long suite it would eventually be part of, and among the first full-scale classical adaptations in rock), "Little Arabella" and "Ars Longa Vita Brevis" (in an early version missing the "Awakening" and "Brandenburger" movements).
+An early outtake of "Daddy, Where Did I Come From" featuring O'List on guitar was later released on the compilation Autumn '67 - Spring '68.

-Guitarist David O'List was fired from the band in the fall of 1968 during the initial recording of the album.
-(An early outtake of "Daddy, Where Did I Come From" featuring O'List on guitar was later released on the compilation Autumn '67 - Spring '68).
-After flirting briefly with auditioning a replacement guitarist (including Steve Howe, later to join Yes), the Nice decided to carry on as a keyboard-led trio and completed the album that October.
+O'List was subsequently fired from the band on October 1, 1968, not long after initial recordings for the album began that August.
+After flirting briefly with auditioning a replacement guitarist (including Steve Howe, later to join Yes), the Nice decided to carry on as a keyboard-led trio and completed the album that October at Pye Studios with engineer Don Brewer.
+The material recorded in August with O'List was largely scrapped and re-recorded.